Products on sale!

 More information

 Injera is a traditional Ethiopian bread made from millet flour.
-It is also used as a base for dishes like dorowat and kitfo.
+It is also used as the base for dishes such as dorowat and kitfo.

 Origin